Health & Social Care BTEC

 This Award gives learners the opportunity to develop sector-specific knowledge and skills in a practical learning environment.

 Students study a range of units throughout years 10 and 11.
 In year 10, students will complete 2 units of the course which is internally assessed.
 These units are made up of coursework; each unit weighing 30% of the course.
-In year 11, students will complete their exam unit which is externally assessed; Human Lifespan Development which is worth 40% of the course.
+In year 11, students will complete their exam unit which is externally assessed; Health and Wellbeing which is worth 40% of the course.

 During the course students will have the opportunity to complete a period of work experience, which then directly feeds into Unit 2, Health and Social Care Values.
 Students are able to use their practical, first hand experience to write about the importance of care values within the setting they observed as well as in other fields.